FlorentCLMichel/quetta/manual.typ

 #v(text-list-sep)

 - *Bug reports:* Some text rendering incorrectly in Tengwar?
 Unexpected formatting?
 Any other issue with the code or documentation?
 Please report it!
-This module was only tested on a very small corpus so far, and identifying any corner case where it does not work as intended is very useful!
+This module was only tested on a very small corpus so far, and identifying any corner case where it does not work as intended is very useful.

-- *References:* There is a lot of content available, both online and in printed books and magazines, about the languages invented by Tolkien, how they relate to his works, and their relevance in today's cultural fabric.
+- *References:* There is a lot of content available, both online and in printed books and magazines, about the languages invented by Tolkien, how they relate to his literary works, and their relevance in today's cultural fabric.
 I am unfortunately not very familiar with them; but if you know good references please let me know and I'll cite them.

 - *Language help:* My knowledge of Tengwar and the languages invented by J. R. R. Tolkien is quite superficial, and I may well have missed or misunderstood some of the rules for writing in Tengwar.
 If you spot anything that looks wrong, please let me know!

 - *Implementation:* The Typst code is likely not quite as efficient nor as clean as it could be.
-If you can see better ways to implement something, please feel free to let me now or to submit a pull request with an improved version!
+If you can see better ways to implement something, please feel free to let me now or to submit a pull request with an improved version.

 - *Feature requests:* Any feature request is welcome.
 I can't promise I'll have the time and knowledge to implement everything that would be nice to have; but if you'd like to see something implemented please let me know—or submit a pull request if you've already implemented it!